Highlights and publications

 On 3 September 2020, the library relaunched the open access platform reposiTUm.
 Before that, it had successfully migrated the data from the previous software application Visual Library to the open source software DSpace.
 The import started on 27 June and ran 81 hours for 14,931 data records.
 New functionalities and a new design were developed in close cooperation with Campus Software Development.

 Strong commitment to the European Open Science Cloud (EOSC)

 The European Open Science Cloud (EOSC) is currently the most important initiative of the European Commission concerning European digital infrastructures.
 It pursues the goal of connecting science and society more closely to solve societal challenges.
-Being Austria's oldest technical university, Vice Rector Josef Eberhardsteiner applied for TU Wien's membership in the EOSC Association following a corresponding decision by the Rectorate.
+Vice Rector Josef Eberhardsteiner applied for the membership of TU Wien, Austria's oldest technical university, in the EOSC Association, following a corresponding decision by the Rectorate.
 The library, represented by Beate Guba and Paolo Budroni, took care of co-shaping the governance of the recently founded EOSC Association through participating in the EOSC Strategic Research and Innovation Agenda (SRIA) open consultation and contributing to the Bylaws Group.

 “Education Landscape on the Move” focused on library buildings